hamxiaoz/10x-developer/DOM jquery HTML CSS.md

 div.tableRow { display: table-row; }
 div.tableRow p { display: cell; }
 ```
+css table, when you use it, make sure you add the following to the cell div, otherwise the cell content is aligned to middle or bottom! (p520)
+    vertical-align: top;

 <lable> use label and property 'for' with id: `<label for="id of the lable points to">text</label>`

 form